MiMoText/roman18/topicmodeling/READ.md

 # Work in progess: Topic Modeling pipeline for 18th century French novels

-This repository contains scripts and test data used for the development of a topic modeling pipeline in the context of the project MiMoText.
+This repository contains scripts and test data used for the development of a topic modeling pipeline in the context of the MiMoText project.

 The pipeline is based on the following set of scripts by Christof Schöch: https://github.com/dh-trier/topicmodeling/.
 It is constantly being revised and developed.